iframe-resizer/docs/src/content/docs/troubleshooting.md

 ### Unexpected message received error

 By default the origin of incoming messages is checked against the `src` attribute of the iFrame.
 If they don't match an error is thrown.
-This behaviour can be disabled by setting the [checkOrigin](../api/parent/#checkorigin) option to **false**.
+This behavior can be disabled by setting the [checkOrigin](../api/parent/#checkorigin) option to **false**.

 ```js
 iframeResize({ checkOrigin: false });